anshupatna06/GMM-From-Scratch-EM-Algorithm/README.md

 2. Compare results with K-Means and Hierarchical Clustering

-   🔢 Mathematical Appendix — Derivation of EM updates for GMM
+   🔢 Mathematical Appendix — Derivation of EM updates for GMM [These derivations are included for learning and documentation purposes.
+I’m currently deepening my understanding of the mathematical proofs and optimization concepts behind these algorithms while focusing on practical implementation, intuition, and visualization.
+The math section serves as a foundation for future mastery as I continue advancing in machine learning and statistical theory.]

 Setup.
 Data , .
 Mixture of  Gaussians parameterized by  with .